ipfs-shipyard/npm-on-ipfs/README.md

   --mirror-registry         Where to download missing files from
                                          [default: "https://registry.npmjs.com"]
-  --ipfs-port               Which port the daemon is listening on[default: null] --ipfs-host               Which host the daemon is listening on[default: null] --ipfs-base-dir           Which mfs prefix to use
+  --ipfs-port               Which port the daemon is listening on[default: null] --external-host           Which host to use when reaching this mirror --external-port           Which port to use when reaching this mirror --external-protocol       Which protocol to use when reaching this mirror --ipfs-host               Which host the daemon is listening on[default: null] --ipfs-base-dir           Which mfs prefix to use
                                                   [default: "/commons-registry"]